UBC-Solar/sunlink/docs/SYSTEM.md

 ![Grafana homepage](/images/grafana.png)

 Grafana is the visualization platform that allows for user-friendly presentation of the parsed telemetry data.

+The Grafana instance is provisioned (pre-configured) to connect to the InfluxDB instance automatically.

 The main data presentation structure on Grafana is the dashboard.
 The Grafana instance is provisioned with two dashboards: "Daybreak Test Telemetry" and "Daybreak Telemetry".
 The first dashboard reads its data from the Influx debug bucket and the second dashboard reads its data from the Influx production bucket.